open-and-sustainable/prismaid/docs/review/review-workflow.md

 ---

+This page explains the methodology and best practices behind systematic reviews with prismAId.
+For the individual operations the workflow orchestrates, see the [Screening](../tools/screening-tool), [Download](../tools/download-tool), [Convert](../tools/convert-tool), and [Review](../tools/review-tool) tools.

 ## Reasons to Use

 - **Objective**: prismAId leverages Large Language Models (LLMs) for systematic scientific literature reviews, making them accessible and efficient without coding.